How to close an offshore company

 It is possible to close a company voluntarily provided there are no debts.
 If there are unliquidated obligations, they must be paid in advance.
 The first stage is the preparation of papers.
 The decision to terminate the company is made by the participants.

-What documents are required to prepare:
+What documents are required:

 - Declaration of solvency;